Waco man charged for bomb found in city

 The bomb disposal unit did determine that the item was a bomb, although an unsuccessful one, Ivey said.

-“It had enough ingredients that they deemed it as such,” he said.
-“It took the GBI bomb unit multiple attempts, and then they had to add a lot of stuff to it to destroy it.”
+“It had enough ingredients that they deemed it as such,” Ivey said.
+“It took the GBI bomb unit multiple attempts and then they had to add a lot of stuff to it to destroy it.”

 Ivey was not aware of any motive for the bomb, he said.